 A Directed Donor’s semen samples are releasable only after PSB receives the results of his six-month blood draw; this blood draw must be done six months (180 days) after the last semen sample is provided.
 Therefore, we recommend grouping storage visits within the shortest time period possible, so we can release all samples at once and the donor and recipient can avoid the expense of repeating exit blood draws.
 If storage visits extend over a period longer then three months, the directed donor must repeat all the initial testing for sexually transmissible infections.
 This is another argument for expediting the storage process.

-Once samples are released, the recipient should call to arrange for their delivery/shipment; there is a release/waiver form to fill out for both the recipient and the medical professional.
+Once samples are released, the recipient should call to arrange for their retrieval; there is a release/waiver form to fill out for both the recipient and the medical professional.
 Donors sign a HIPAA form to release medical records collected by PSB to both the recipient and the medical professional prior to shipment.
-Recipients must make arrangements to have the samples shipped.
-Most patients ship only 1 vial at a time, and pay for storage for the rest of the vials as long as they want.
+Recipients can either pick up samples at the PSB lab or make arrangements to have the samples shipped.

-We recommend that recipients using directed donors or known donors consult with a lawyer to create a written donor-recipient contract.
-The National Center for Lesbian Rights (1.800.528.6257) is a useful resource as you go about doing this.
+We recommend that recipients using directed donors consult with a lawyer to create a written donor-recipient contract.
+The National Center for Lesbian Rights (1.800.528.6257) is a useful resource as you go about doing this